wavefrontHQ/docs/pages/doc/ts_percentile.md

 The `percentile()` aggregation function lets you compute percentiles, including the median.
 The `percentileValue` can be any number greater than 0 and less than or equal to 100, and can include as many decimal points as you like.
 The Wavefront system sorts all values for each time slice and returns data based on the `percentileValue`.

-Like all aggregation functions, `percentile()` displays a single line when used without additional arguments.
-You can group the results by point tag, source tag, and so on.

 This function uses interpolation.
 Use `rawpercentile` if you don't want interpolation.

+Like all aggregation functions, `percentile()` returns a single series of results by default.
+You can include a 'group by' parameter to obtain separate percentile results for groups of time series that share common metric names, source names, source tags, point tags, or values for a particular point tag key.
+The function returns a separate series of results corresponding to each group.

+You can specify multiple 'group by' parameters to group the time series based on multiple characteristics.
+For example, `percentile(ts(50, "cpu.cpu*"), metrics, Customer)` first groups by metric names, and then groups by the values of the `Customer` point tag.

 ## Examples